SamDev/ICode/README.md

 ##Some Targets :

-1 - Implement Namespaces
+1 - Implement Namespaces <br />
-2 - Develop the Loader
+2 - Develop the Loader <br />
-3 - Provide a better 'View' handling, and add Multi-Themes system 4 - Add more libraries to the core
+3 - Provide a better 'View' handling, and add Multi-Themes system <br />
+4 - Add more libraries to the core <br />
-5 - Allow the coder to have more control of his application 6 - Develop Hooks System since it's very poor and much more
+5 - Allow the coder to have more control of his application <br />
+6 - Develop Hooks System since it's very poor <br />
+and much more